-April 1, 2019 marks the start of changes to delivery of Autism Services in the province of Ontario.
+April 1, 2019 marked the start of changes to the delivery of Autism Services in the province of Ontario.

 Please contact the Ontario Autism Program Central Intake and Registration team to register a child in the program or for inquiries regarding your Childhood Budget, funding agreement, payments to families and services providers and/or reconciliation of a Childhood Budget.

 Please click here to visit the MCCSS website, and to learn more about the new program.